julianborrey/TabHub/README.md

 automatically computed statistics and use correct implementations of algorithms to prevent the same failures that other platforms led to.

+### Currently ###
+* A proof of algorithm (sort of like a proof of concept) can be found in the root directory, [test1.rb](https://github.com/julianborrey/TabHub/blob/master/test1.rb) which simulates the allocation of teams and rooms for the next round.

+* Apart from that is a bunch of code to support user accounts and so on.

+* The next thing to come is the instance creation of a tournament on the server.

 ### Contribution ###
 It is an open source project.
 Why?
-* Should make for a better site.
+* Should make for a better site - the more skills the better.
-* I don't have all the skill in the world...not even close.
 * It's quicker to work with others.
 * It will be an entirely free entity.